 - Deadpan Snarker: Various characters imply the former Sith Lord had a rather wicked sense of humour.
 Proof of this sense of humour is best shown when after hearing HK-47 describe Malak as a "Meatbag", Revan decided to reprogram him to refer to all humans as such, simply because Revan found it hilarious.

 - Depending on the Writer: BioWare and Obsidian give Revan entirely different personalities and motivations.
 Revan's gender is another subject: BioWare and Obsidian kept it ambiguous but seems to have been leaning towards Revan being female.
 David Gaider, one of the game's writers, said in a forum post that he considered Revan a woman, and in KOTOR 2 Atton Rand refers to Revan as a "she" in an early conversation; if you try to correct him, he'll snarkily cast doubts on what Revan's gender was.
-Lucasfilm and subsequent expanded universe material, however, have decided Revan was canonically male.
+Lucasfilm and subsequent expanded universe material, however, establish Revan as an unambiguously male character.

 - The Faceless: Is always seen wearing a face-concealing mask.
 Until a flashback late in the game where it's removed and you see that it's yourself.

-- Fallen Hero: Revan was among the greatest of the Jedi of their era before they fell.
+- Fallen Hero: Revan was among the greatest of the Jedi of their era before falling to the dark side.